Lemtrada

 Doctors don’t know exactly how Lemtrada works to treat relapsing MS. According to Sanofi Genzyme’s website, researchers think the drug affects two types of immune cells: B cells and T cells.

 Doctors believe these immune cells are overactive in people with MS. This causes them to attack the protective outer layer around nerve cells called the myelin sheath.
 Eventually, this damages the nerves.
-The damaged nerves no longer properly carry signals to the brain or other parts of the body.
+The damaged nerves can no longer properly carry signals to the brain or other parts of the body.

 Researchers think Lemtrada targets these B cells and T cells and removes them.